 Please let us know if Internal Affairs can assist you in any way.

 Just fill out the form linked below.
-Bring it in to the front office at 1700 West Leonard Street and the Deputy will notarize the document.
+Bring it in to the front office at 1700 West Leonard Street from 8:00 AM – 4:30 PM, Monday – Friday (closed for holidays) and the Deputy will notarize the document.
 Please sign it in the presence of the deputy.
 You can pick up your sign at that time.

 Polling deputies are appointed by the Sheriff’s Office, duties can include: